LchengC/iLIF/README.md

 ## Acknowledgement

+We would like to extend our sincere gratitude to [lyj963](https://github.com/lyj963) for his contributions to enhancing the determinacy modifications in model training.
 We refer to the code of [HAN](https://github.com/Jhy1993/HAN).
 Thanks for their contributions.

-## Citation